donavenom/visualizations/README.md

 I feel like this type of chart already conforms to this principle, as every data point is unobstructed by graphical elements and clearly distinguishable.
 I am not sure what I could have done here improve on this principle.

 *Principle 3 - Maximize data density and the size of the data matrix*
-I could have maximzied data density by manipulating thickness levels to the lines or by color coding the lines based on association ranges.
-However, my intention is to illustrate the assocations of Question 1 to other Questions, so I did not want to detract from that narrative.
+I could have maximized data density by manipulating thickness levels to the lines or by color coding the lines based on association ranges.
+However, my intention is to illustrate the associations of Question 1 to other Questions, so I did not want to detract from that narrative.
 As for maximizing the size of the data matrix, I feel like this type of chart already conforms to this principle, given that the data matrix makes up most of the visualization.
 I am not sure what I could have done here improve on this principle.

 *Principle 4 - Escape flatland*
 As only two variables were presented (Question # and association), a two-dimensional flatland was suitable.